Discover Tiny Living

 Navigating Bureaucracy and Lengthy Permit Processes

-• Stay organized: Keep detailed records of all communications, documentation, and approvals throughout the permit process to ensure nothing falls through the cracks.
+• Stay Organized: Maintain detailed records of all interactions and documents throughout the permit process.

 Dealing with Neighborhood Opposition

-• Communicate openly: Engage with neighbors early in the process to address any concerns or misconceptions about the proposed granny flat development.
+• Communicate Openly: Engage with neighbors early to address any concerns about the development.

 Finding Reliable Contractors Who Adhere to the New Standards

-• Verify qualifications: Ensure that contractors are properly licensed, insured, and experienced in granny flat construction, with a track record of delivering high-quality workmanship and adhering to regulatory requirements.
+• Verify Qualifications: Ensure contractors are licensed, insured, and experienced in granny flat construction.

 How Havenn Tiny Houses Can Help